FREE updates, newsletters and the L.A. BEER BLAST.

 Top 8 Tastes from 2009 Taste of the Nation

 On June 14, hundreds of people strolled Culver City’s Media Park to show their support for Taste of the Nation and were rewarded with some of the best possible food and drink in Los Angeles.
-Instead of clubbing you over the head with a bite-by-bite rundown of all 30 dishes, here are my eight favorite tastes from this year’s event, in order of consumption:
+Instead of clubbing you over the head with a bite-by-bite rundown of all 30 dishes, here are my eight favorite tastes from this year’s event, which benefited Share Our Strength, in order of consumption:

 Pizzeria Mozza is best known for pizza, but you won’t find many tables without Pastry Chef Dahlia Narvaez’s butterscotch budino.
 The rich, creamy pudding is topped with a thin layer of caramel sauce, a dollop of cool cream and a sprinkling of Maldon sea salt that really makes the flavors pop.
 The perfect complement: a crunchy rosemary pine nut cookie.